bananasbabay/puppyluv/README.md

 ## Build & Development

-Run `grunt` for building and `grunt serve` for preview.
+Run `npm install` and `bower install` for building and `node server.js` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `test` will run the unit tests with karma.

 ### Roadmap